 Are there different types and styles of French doors?

-Originally differentiated only by their number of panes, or lights, French doors are available in myriad styles and materials, ranging from single pane (called one light) to 10-light styles (with 2-by-5-inch panes) set in frames made of wood, steel, aluminum, and even fiberglass.
+Originally differentiated only by their number of panes, or lights, French doors are available in myriad styles and materials, ranging from single pane (called one light) to 10-light styles (2 panes by 5 panes) set in frames made of wood, steel, aluminum, and even fiberglass.
 Clear glass is most common, but in settings where some privacy is desired, opaque glass may be used.

 Above: Single-pane French doors are an integral ingredient in this cottage extension in Dublin by Wall Morris Design—winner of the 2013 Gardenista Considered Design Awards for best outdoor room.
 Photograph by Derek Robinson.